KeremDUZENLI/python-bs4-web-scraping/README.md

 - `bs4` (Beautiful Soup): For parsing HTML content.
 - `nltk` (Natural Language Toolkit): For natural language processing tasks.
 - `deepl`: For translating text using Deepl API.

-Feel free to explore the code and adapt it to your needs!
-If you have any questions or suggestions, please don't hesitate to reach out.